Walking Trails in the National Park of American Samoa

 The National Park of American Samoa protects these wild terrains across Tutuila, Ta'ū and Ofu Islands, offering everything from short scenic walks to heart-pounding rainforest treks.

-Trails are often steep, muddy and remote, but the reward is an authentic and untamed South Pacific experience.
+Trails are of varying standards and are often steep, remote and hot work in the tropical sun, but the reward is an authentic and untamed South Pacific experience.

 Get started with this guide to the best walks and hikes in the National Park of American Samoa.